follang/docs/docs/spec/functions.md

         if ( check(aFile) ) {
             report "File could not be opened" + file                        // report will not break the program, but will return the error here, and the funciton will stop
         } else {
-            return file | stringify($) | return $                           // this will be executed only if file was oopened without error
+            return file | stringify(this) | return $                        // this will be executed only if file was oopened without error
         }
     }
 }